Ilanad/docs.getcloudify.org/content/cli/overview.md

     install             Install an application via the Manager uninstall           Uninstall an existing application installed via a Manager

+...
 {{< /gsHighlight >}}

-A full `cfy` commands reference can be found [here]({{< relref "cli/reference.html" >}}).

-Note that some features (such as viewing metric graphs and application topologies) are only available via the Web UI if running Cloudify Manager.
+Note that some features (such as viewing metric graphs and application topologies) are only available via the Web UI if running Cloudify manager.

+# Verbose Output

+The ``-v/--verbose`` flag is available for all commands.
+It sets the command verbosity level.
+At the moment, there are 4 verbosity levels:

+* Running a command without the verbose flag.
+(This is obviously the default).
+* Running a command with ``-v`` will print tracebacks where relevant, in addition to the normal output.
+* Running a command with ``-vv`` will, in addition, show ``DEBUG`` log statements of local/remote execution events.
+* Running a command with ``-vvv`` will, in addition, set all loggers declared in the `config <https://github.com/cloudify-cosmo/cloudify-cli/blob/3.4/cloudify_cli/resources/config.yaml>`_ file to debug mode.

+{{% gsNote title="Note" %}}
+``--debug`` is equivalent to ``-vvv``
+{{% /gsNote %}}

+# Inputs and Parameters

+All commands that accept inputs or paramaters (e.g. `cfy executions start` or `cfy deployments create`) expect the value to represent a dictionary.
+Valid formats are:

+ * A path to the YAML file
+ * A path to a directory containing one or more YAML files
+ * A wildcard based path to one or more YAML files
+ * A string formatted as JSON
+ * A string formatted as "key1=value1;key2=value2"

+{{% gsNote title="Note" %}}
+Using the `key=value` method, you cannot currently pass non-string values
+{{% /gsNote %}}